If you’re running a small tech startup, it's not likely you have the luxury of a dedicated HR department.

 But say if you're a tiny team of less than ten, the effects of a bad hire are a lot more dramatic.
 Your poor hire makes up a much bigger fraction of your workforce, and your whole team suffers for it.
 Simply put, a poor hire can spell disaster for a tech startup.

-Well, I think firstly you need to think about your process.
+Think about your process.
 Hiring at a tech startup needs to be quick and efficient – in this fast-paced environment there just isn't the time to dedicate to a methodical, extensive hiring process.
 But at the same time, this sped-up process still needs to end with your getting the right person – you can’t sacrifice quality for the sake of brevity.

 Second, you need to think about the profile of someone who would thrive in this unique environment.